uinosoft/t3d.js/README.md

 *Note: The current interface is not stable, especially the RenderPass related interface, which may change in subsequent versions.*

+Mostly inspired by three.js, but with improvements in the renderer and many implementation details.

 ### Usage ###

 Use `t3d.js` or `t3d.min.js` in your page: